charlie1972/swgoh-automation/README.md

 There are two global hotkeys that the tool recognizes:
 * Stop the process by using CTRL-SHIFT-Q
 * Pause and unpause the process by using CTRL-SHIFT-SPACE

+If they don't work, there probably is another application that uses the same global hotkeys.
+Close them before using this tool.

 There might be some delay between the hotkey being pressed and the actual pause/stop.
 The tool does so only when at a stable state.